Optimize Java Applications for Higher Throughput with Oracle GraalVM

 The source code for the application - JMH benchmark - is available on your remote host.
 The JMH benchmark originates from the Computer Language Benchmarks Game .
 It creates binary trees - before any tree nodes are garbage collected - using at-minimum the number of allocations.

-To build a native executable of this JMH benchmark you need to run the Tracing Agent to supply the reflection configuration to native-image.
+To build a native executable of this JMH benchmark, you would need to run the Tracing Agent to supply the reflection configuration to native-image.
 This has already been done for you to save time and the generated configuration can be found in src/main/resources/META-INF/native-image/.
-For more information on the reflection configuration, see Luna Lab on GraalVM Native Image and Reflection .

-Build and then run the benchmark on the JVM, running the following command:
+Build and then run the benchmark on the JVM with Maven:

 mvn clean package exec:exec